-- Only include the degrees you have already earned, not the degree in progress, on this page. - Only list publications that were already published or accepted, not the ones in process.
+- Only mention the degrees you have already earned, not the degree in progress. - Only list publications that were already published or accepted, not the ones in process.
 If a publication has been accepted but not yet published, note it with (in press).